Midnapore: Religious beliefs and festivals

 In the month of Asadh, (roughly corresponding to mid-September), Rathayatra is celebrated as is the case in the rest of Odisha.
 A fair is hosted near the local Jagannath temple.
 And during Christmas, a fair on the grounds of Nirmal Hriday Ashram is well participated.
 The church is opened to all on this occasion and people from all communities gather in the prayer hall to view the murals narrating the life of Jesus.
 The resident students recreate the scene of Jesus' birth with clay models.

 Apart from that, the regular festivals like Durga Puja, Saraswati Puja, and Kali Puja are well attended.
 In the last few years, local clubs and communities have competed with each other for designing the best Durga Puja murtis (idols), mandaps (interior of abode), and pandals (bamboo and cloth makeshift enclosures) with hundreds of thousands of rupees often being spent by each club.
 In recent times, the Pujas hosted by Rangamati Sharbajanin Club, Keranitola, Burdge Town, Chottobazaar, Raja Bazaar, Bidhan Nagar, Ashok Nagar, and Judge's Court have been highly rated.
 Other common Pujas in the worship of Shitala, Jagaddhatri, Holi, Janmashtami, Manasa, Kartika, and Ganesh are common but not such a major cause of celebration.

 Vishwakarma Puja is popular in the city.
 Unlike in Kolkata, Vishwakarma Puja is not celebrated with flying kites.
 With respect to its tribal history, people in Midnapur fly Kites to celebrate "Mage Porob","Baa Porob","Baraam Puja", the day of a "Ho" tribal god.
 This is on the last day of the month of Poush, i.e. Poush Sankranti.
 Apart from kite-flying, a fair is also held on Poush Sankranti.
 It has a rural flavour and is characterised by the trading of handicraft and household goods.
 The items of trade include spades, knives and other iron tools, combs and other goods made of buffalo-horn, baskets (jhuri and dhama) and platters for husking (kula) made of bamboo and cane, etc. Bheema Puja is another Puja that is not widespread elsewhere.

 And many more religious festivals are held in Midnapore each year.
 Urs of the venerated saint Syed Shah Murshed Ali Alquadri Al Jilani son of Syed Shah Mehr Ali Alquadri Al Baghdadi is a major occasion for Bengali Muslims of West Bengal and Bangladesh.
 This is held each year near the Jora masjid (twin mosques).
-Milad-un-Nabi is also celebrated with the bursting of fireworks.
 Many devout Muslims observe fasts during the month of Ramadan, which ends in celebration at Eid ul-Fitr.
 Eid ul-Adha locally known as Bakhri-Eid is also celebrated.
 During the Remembrance of Muharram, processions throng the streets enacting mock stick-fights in remembrance of Husayn ibn Ali.